 - Have a towel waiting for you by the front door so you can get dry as soon as possible!

 - Get a good weather forecasting app so you know what to expect.
-Darksky, for example, offers hourly rain updates.
+Some of them feature weather radar imagery with hourly rain updates.

 The long nights, with dark mornings and dark evenings present their own challenge.
 While the dark may not make you run slower, it can be demotivating, and it can add an element of danger.